Updated on: September 20, 2023

 It’s great to see that 1Password offers a passkey feature that enables users to create keys and log into compatible websites without relying on traditional passwords.
 This is a great feature for families, as kids won’t have to worry about creating long, complex passwords.
 I tested passkeys with a compatible website, and I found it incredibly simple to create an account and effortlessly log in using a passkey that 1Password automatically generated and securely saved for me.

 Travel Mode is a unique feature that lets you hide important information when traveling.
 When you cross borders, border control officers can look through your phone and open your apps, so it’s a great way to prevent them from seeing data you want to keep private.
-Admittedly, you won’t need this feature on a day-to-day basis, but it’s handy for when your family goes on overseas vacations.
+Admittedly, you won’t need this feature daily, but it’s handy for when your family goes on overseas vacations.

 Bottom Line: